thebinod7/nx-fullstack/README.md

 # Nx Workspace

-A Monorepo for NestJS and Prisma based projects.
+A Monorepo for NestJS and Prisma based projects implementing a user management library.

 ## Prerequisite